OutSystems/docs-product/src/extensibility-and-integration/mobile-plugins/firebase/firebase-messaging.md

 This section describes some of the actions that you can use to leverage notification functions on your mobile app.

-On first use you might want to send to receive notifications to your app user.
-For that you can use the **RegisterDevice** action on initialization of your app.
-On first use, this action displays a native request permission dialog and upon user acceptance, the device is registered on the Firebase Cloud Messaging service and is ready to receive notifications.
-On future verifications you can always use the **CheckPermission** action to verify if the app has permission to receive notifications.
+On first use, you might want to send to receive notifications to your app user.
+For that, you can use the **RegisterDevice** action on the initialization of your app.
+On first use, this action displays a native request permission, dialog and upon user acceptance, the device is registered on the Firebase Cloud Messaging service and is ready to receive notifications.
+On future verifications, you can always use the **CheckPermission** action to verify if the app has permission to receive notifications.

-Alternatively you can provide an explicit way to register and unregister the device from the Firebase cloud Messaging service using the **RegisterDevice** / **UnregisterDevice** actions.
+Alternatively, you can provide an explicit way to register and unregister the device from the Firebase cloud Messaging service using the **RegisterDevice** / **UnregisterDevice** actions.
 Then associate the actions to a UI element such as a toggle.

 ![Screenshot showing the logic flow for registering a device with Firebase Messaging](images/firebase-messaging-logic-register-device-ss.png "Firebase Messaging Register Device Logic")

 After registering the device on the Firebase Cloud Messaging service, the active device's token becomes available and can be retrieved using the action **GetToken**.

-To manage topic subscriptions you can use the **Subscribe / Unsubscribe** actions.
+To manage topic subscriptions, you can use the **Subscribe / Unsubscribe** actions.
 The user will need to set the topic name to which the app will subscribe (or unsubscribe).
 If the topic doesn't exist yet on the Firebase Cloud Messaging project, it creates a new one.

 ![Screenshot displaying the logic for adding a topic in Firebase Messaging](images/firebase-messaging-logic-add-topic-ss.png "Firebase Messaging Add Topic Logic")

-To retrieve all pending silent notifications you can use the **GetPendingNotification** action.
-This action will output a silent notifications list with Timestamp, MessageID, TimeToLive, and an ExtraData list of key-value pairs.
+To retrieve all pending silent notifications, you can use the **GetPendingNotification** action.
+This action outputs a silent notifications list with Timestamp, MessageID, TimeToLive, and an ExtraData list of key-value pairs.
 Silent notifications are notifications that have no UI representation in the form of a visual or auditory stimulus in the app.
 Despite being silent, these notifications can deliver a data package to the app (called extra data), in the form of a list of key-value pairs.

 <div class="info" markdown="1">

-Note that when receiving a silent notification without extra data, and your app is on the background, the notification is not saved in the database, i.e., it won’t be returned in the **GetPendingNotifications** action.
+Note that when receiving a silent notification without extra data and your app is in the background, the notification is not saved in the database, that is, it won’t be returned in the **GetPendingNotifications** action.

 </div>